Configure Windows TCP/IP Settings.

 3. A new Forest means Functional Levels can be the latest edition available, Windows Server 2016.
 This is also the place to enter an important password that is required if recovering a failing AD.

 4. The following error is listed within the known issues for installing and removing AD DS.
-It’s expected if creating a new forest as I’m doing.
+It’s expected if create a new forest as I’m doing.

 5. Enter a preferred NetBIOS name.